cloudnull/ansible-tripleo_sdk/README.md

-# Software development kit for TripleO developers
+# Software Development Kit for TripleO Developers

 This Ansible role will setup an environment suited for TripleO development.
 The role will apply patches and build packages as required or instructed,